sweet-js/sweet-core/index.md

 craft the language you've always wanted.

 Do you want to use class syntax but don't want to wait for ES6?
-Add them yourself with just a few lines of code!
+Add them yourself with just a couple lines of code!

     // Define the class macro here...
     macro class {

       rule {

         $className {
             constructor $cparams $cbody
             $($mname $mparams $mbody) ...
         }

       } => {

         function $className $cparams $cbody

         $($className.prototype.$mname
           = function $mname $mparams $mbody; ) ...

       }

     }

-    // An now classes are a part of JavaScript! class Person {
+    // An now classes are in JavaScript! class Person {
       constructor(name) {
         this.name = name;